neurodatascience/analytical-flexibility-tool-metrics/README.md

 * `docker2`: Same as `docker1`, for tools with container images published in two different places (e.g., because they were moved).
 * `github_container`: Package name for GitHub container registry.
     * **Note**: It seems there is no GitHub API that provides this information at the time of writing (see [here](https://github.com/badges/shields/issues/5594)), so this is currently not implemented.
-* `pypi`: Package name for Python packages distributed through Pypi.
+* `pypi`: Package name for Python packages distributed through PyPI.
 * `conda`: Package name for Python packages distributed through a `conda` channel.

 ## Output